-Nepal is known as Himalayan Country.
+Nepal is known as a Himalayan Country.
 Are you planning to visit Nepal?
-Here are some travel tips which is really important.
-A travel insurance policy to cover theft, loss and medical problems is an excellent idea for travel in Nepal.
+Here are some travel tips which are really important.
+A travel insurance policy to cover theft, loss, and medical problems is an excellent idea for travel in Nepal.
 There are a wide variety of policies available, so check the small print carefully.
-Some policies exclude ‘dangerous activities’, which may include riding a motorbike and trekking and definitely bungee jumping and rafting.
+Some policies exclude ‘dangerous activities, which may include riding a motorbike and trekking and definitely bungee jumping and rafting.

 Travel is the sole responsibility of the traveler.
 The traveler is also responsible for his or her own personal safety.
-The purpose of this Travel Report is to provide up-to-date information to enable guests to make well informed decisions before heading to Nepal.
-Long stay travel / holiday policies for Nepal are often quoted with a vast number of different add-ons to suit your specific requirements when travelling to Nepal; such as adventure policies, extreme sports, winter sports cover, valuables cover etc. For this reason, it is suggested that you conduct a detailed review of all the possible long stay travel or holiday insurance policy providers prior to your departure from your home.
+The purpose of this Travel Report is to provide up-to-date information to enable guests to make well-informed decisions before heading to Nepal.
+Long stay travel/holiday policies for Nepal are often quoted with a vast number of different add-ons to suit your specific requirements when traveling to Nepal; such as adventure policies, extreme sports, winter sports cover, valuables cover, etc. For this reason, it is suggested that you conduct a detailed review of all the possible long stay travel or holiday insurance policy providers prior to your departure from your home.

 Ensure that you think ahead in detail about what you might potentially be doing whilst in Nepal so that any potential eventualities have been included in your long stay travel or holiday insurance policy.

 The 4 locations where injuries are most likely to occur in Nepal are noted below: